phillipkent/faqxml/README.md

 XSLT processor
 --------------

 You need an XSLT processor program to work with faqxml ...............
+There are numerous commercial versions....
+The preferred free program is Saxon .....................
+The processor needs to implement XSLT version 2......

 How to use